Long Term Disability Frequently Asked Questions

 People who are unable to work due to an injury or disability are often confused and unsure of what their rights are, or how to protect those rights.
-At Fields Law Firm our long-term disability attorneys are here to help you get answers to your questions.
+At Fields Disability our Long Term Disability attorneys are here to help you get answers to your questions.
 We can explain your rights and help you get the benefits you deserve.

 - Can the insurance company use my social media history against me to deny my benefits?

 - Does the Long Term Disability insurance company have to give me information about my insurance policy?